DJDevon3/Arduino/SparkFun_Spectrum_Shield/README.md

 Processes dual 7 band multiplexors and writes them to serial data which can be viewed in serial monitor or serial plotter.
 Ultimately, it's a good thing to see for yourself both the potential and limitation of the Uno and Spectrum shield combination.

 ### ATMega Sample Rate
 ATmega based boards (UNO, Nano, Mini, Mega) take about 100 microseconds (0.0001 s) to read an analog input.
 1 second = 1000000 microseconds.
 The ATMega chip cannot exceed 20Hz so a 16Hz crystal oscillator is used.
 16Hz = 62500 microseconds.
-That is the maximum sampling possible sample rate.
+That is the maximum possible sampling rate.
 It takes a few microseconds to read data so if you're looking for precision you'll want to account for that.

 ### 30 Microsecond Delay for the MSGEQ7
 It's required that the MSGEQ7 be given a 30 microsecond delay.
 It might be tempting to remove the delay in hopes of faster sampling, that would be a mistake.
 The delay is specified in the MSGEQ7's datasheet.
 If you do not give it that precise delay, your sketch will fail to properly read the band data.